FIRE-IN-THE-CODE/Port-Scanner/README.md

 # Port-Scanner
 This program is a simple port scanner that can probe ports of a firewall or router.

-Note: It is very likely that using this on websites will result on false negatives of ports being closed.
+Note: Using this on websites is likely to result on false negatives of ports being closed.

 ## Requirements
-Python needs to be installed.
+Python3 needs to be installed.

-### Build Status
-Completed.

-#### How to use
+## How to use
-##### Linux
-Open a terminal window and move to the directory containing the script.
-Then execute the command "python3 main.py" and follow the directions.
+On Linux, open a terminal session and execute the script with "python3 port_scanner.py".
+On Windows, open a powershell session and execute the script with "py port_scanner.py".

-##### Windows
-Open a powershell window and move to the into the folder.
-Execute the command "py main.py" and follow the directions.